Hiawatha First Nation

-The Hiawatha First Nation (formerly Mississaugas of Rice Lake) is a Mississauga Ojibwe First Nations reserve located on the north shore of Rice Lake east of the Otonabee River in Ontario, Canada.
+Hiawatha First Nation (formerly Mississaugas of Rice Lake) is a Mississauga Ojibwe First Nations reserve located on the north shore of Rice Lake east of the Otonabee River in Ontario, Canada.

 It is found in Otonabee Township less than 15 kilometres south of the centre of Peterborough.
-Its name derives from the Iroquois Confederacy co-founder Hiawatha.
+Its name derives from the Haudenosaunee Confederacy co-founder Hiawatha.
 This First Nations reserve consists of approximately 1952 acre of land of which 1523 are under certificates of possession.

 History

 The Serpent Mounds, Canada, illustration c.
 1907, from The Serpent Mound, Adams County, Ohio.

 Indigenous peoples occupied this area for thousands of years before European contact.
 Nearly 2000 years ago, people of the Point Peninsula complex built a series of earthen mounds for ceremonial, religious and burial purposes.
 Archaeological excavations have shown the people had sophisticated knowledge to build the massive earthworks.
 Nine mounds or burial places have been located at the south end of the park.
 Serpent Mounds Park includes an effigy mound, four to six feet high and nearly two hundred feet long, with a related egg-shaped mound by its mouth.